Tinkerforge/doc/en/source/Hardware/Bricklets/Piezo_Buzzer.rst

 Generate a beep by pressing "Send Beep".
 You should hear a beep with the specified duration.

-You can now go on with writing your own application.
+After this test you can go on with writing your own application.
 See the :ref:`Programming Interface <piezo_buzzer_programming_interfaces>`
-section for the API of the Piezo Buzzer Bricklet and examples in your programming language.
+section for the API of the Piezo Buzzer Bricklet and examples in different programming language.